sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1420 - rotate-page.md

 Rotates page so that a matched anchor becomes horizontal.

 In most cases, Sensible corrects page rotation automatically.
-If it doesn't, use the Rotate Page preprocessor.
+If it doesn't, configure this preprocessor.
 For example, if a scanned ID card is vertically oriented, and the scanner adds automatically generated horizontal text, Sensible can fail to automatically correct the mix of text orientations.

 Parameters
 ====